methinks82/boomLogger/Readme.md

 ---
 ## Concepts

 While the first example works, chances are that you need something a bit more specific.
-This is done by using **streams** to configure the logger.
+This is done by configuring the logger using **streams**.

 Before configuring it would help to understand how the boom logger works.